tudelft-cda-lab/tudelft-cda-lab.github.io/_blogposts/2021-03-15-trees-adversarial-examples.md

     <img src="../../assets/blog-img/trees-adversarial-examples/adv_example_4.svg" alt="adversarial example" style="width:100%">
   </div>
 </div>
 <figcaption>Fig 6.
 Adversarial examples for a random forest on the MNIST 2 vs 6 dataset.
-With only tiny modifications to the left samples, the resulting images on the right are all misclassified by the model. </figcaption>
+With only tiny modifications to the left samples, the resulting images on the right are all misclassified by the model.
+Can you spot the difference? </figcaption>
 </figure>

 ## In summary